quasarstream/PHP-FFmpeg-video-streaming/README.md

 $dest = 's3://bucket';
 ```
 Upload DASH files to Amazon Simple Storage Service:
 ``` php
 $dash->saveToS3($config, $dest);
 ```
 A path can also be passed to save a copy of files on your local computer/server.
 ``` php
 $hls->saveToS3($config, $dest, '/var/www/media/videos/hls/test.m3u8');
 ```

-For more information, please read [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/) document.
-- **NOTE:** You can mix opening and saving options together.
+**NOTE:** You can mix opening and saving options together.
 For instance, you can open a file on your local computer/server and save packaged files to a Cloud (or vice versa).

 ![schema](/docs/schema.gif?raw=true "schema" )